-This was definitely the easiest mac & cheese I’ve made (mostly because it didn’t have to bake for 20-30 minutes).
+I loved this roasted vegetable mac and cheese, and it was definitely the easiest mac and cheese I’ve made (mostly because it didn’t have to bake for 20-30 minutes).
 I was really surprised because, even though it seemed to have a lot of steps, it was on the table in under an hour from start to finish.
 And the leftovers were so good!

 - 1 cup of broccoli florets, chopped into small chunks

 - 1 red pepper, diced